speced/spec-dfn-contract/README.md

 - [Shepherd](https://dev.csswg.org/projects/shepherd)
 - [Reffy](https://github.com/w3c/reffy)

-Crawlers structure and categorized extracted terms into files or databases, allowing for the creation of search tools such as:
+Crawlers structure and categorize extracted terms into files or databases, allowing for the creation of search tools such as:

 - <https://respec.org/xref>
 - Bikeshed's cross-reference search.